cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 The following packages focus on modeling and simulation of networks that evolve over time and network processes that occur over time.

-### Dynamics and diffusion

-- `r pkg("tsna")` is used to analyze them.

-- `r pkg("EpiModel")` allows to simulate mathematical models of infectious disease dynamics.

-- `r pkg("manynet")` can manipulate, visualize, and analyze longitudinal and network event data, including running contagion/diffusion processes and compartmental models.

-- `r pkg("netdiffuseR")` was developed as part of Valente et al. (2015:
-`r doi("10.1016/j.socscimed.2015.10.001")`).
-The package is for empirical statistical analysis, visualization and simulation of network diffusion and contagion processes.
-It implements algorithms for calculating network diffusion statistics such as transmission rate, hazard rates, exposure models, network threshold levels, infectiousness (contagion), and susceptibility.

 #### Relational events

 Relational event data contains information about exact times during which the